British diaspora: Up to the 19th century

+19th century

+The Second British Empire, growing following the departure of 13 of Britain's various North American colonies in the late-18th century, saw bulk British emigration to Canada, South Africa and Australasia.
+In the 19th century, inhabitants of Ireland (as part of the United Kingdom of Great Britain and Ireland from 1801) could count as "British" in colonial statistics — they became a important sub-group in the population of Australia.

 The United Kingdom census, 1861 estimated the number of overseas British to be around 2.5 million.
 However, it concluded that most of these were "not conventional settlers" but rather "travellers, merchants, professionals, and military personnel".
 By 1890, there were over 1.5 million further British-born people living in Australia, Canada, New Zealand, and South Africa.

 British diaspora today

 According to the Foreign and Commonwealth Office, there were 13.1 million British nationals living abroad in 2004–05.
 These figures are taken from the consular annual returns from overseas posts.
 There is no requirement for UK citizens to register with British missions overseas, so these figures are therefore based on the most reliable information that can be obtained, e.g. from host government official statistics.

 A 2006 publication from the Institute for Public Policy Research estimated that 5.5 million British-born people lived outside the United Kingdom.

 In terms of outbound expatriation, in 2009, the United Kingdom had the most expatriates among developed OECD countries, with more than three million British living abroad, a figure followed by Germany and Italy.
 On an annual basis, emigration from Britain stood at about 400,000 per year during the ten years until 2010 at least.

 Living abroad can affect certain rights for British citizens living abroad; for example, until the passing of the Elections Act 2022, those resident outside the UK for more than 15 years ceased to be eligible to vote, but this restriction was removed, taking effect before the 2024 general election In addition, the British Mental Health Act 1983 rules that persons resident abroad do not qualify as "nearest relative" of a person who is ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man.